legraphista/eta/README.md

 # ETA
-_Progressively determine the eta of a process out of the percentage reported._
+_Progressively determine the eta of a process out of the percentage reported._<br/>
 _Everything is customizable, no need to define checkpoints or any other shenanigans_

 ## Constructor